-2. In order to qualify for the Award appropriate to their programme of study, candidates must:
+3. In order to qualify for the Award appropriate to their programme of study, candidates must:

 (i) have been registered as students of the University in accordance with Ordinance I (For the purposes of paragraph 3 of Ordinance I, the examinations approved by Senate for entrance to Introductory Studies programmes are the examinations shown in Appendix I to these Regulations.
-The age requirements for entrance shown in Appendix 1 shall also be observed.) and Regulation IX.
+The age requirements for entrance shown in Appendix 1 shall also be observed) and Regulation IX.

 (ii) have registered on appropriate units specified in the Programme Regulations for their programme and in accordance with Regulation IX.